 - Coaches had no sick leave, no personal days, no flexibility with nonservice time.

 - Part-time coaches could work excessive hours without any additional pay.

 - Coaches have livable minimum salaries that continue to increase, along with pay equity awareness.

 - APSCUF coaches have a just-cause provision, representation rights and job security through rollover contracts of employment.

 - APSCUF coaches have a buy-out clause in their collective bargaining agreement.

 - Coaches have sick leave, personal leave, a sick-leave bank and sick-leave payout upon retirement, and a maximum 47-week service period.

-- Nonexempt coaches are paid fairly for all hours worked beyond the normal 37.5-hour workweek.
+- Part-time coaches are entitled to be paid for all hours they work.